Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Courts take into account the geographic and temporal restrictions imposed in determining whether restrictive covenants are enforceable.

-In some instances, Indiana courts may modify overbroad non-compete agreements to make them enforceable by excluding severable words or terms.
+In some instances, Indiana courts may modify overbroad non-compete agreements to make them enforceable by excluding severable words or terms, but they will not re-write or add words in order to make an agreement enforceable.

 Indiana courts also recognize a duty of loyalty owed by an employee to an employer during the employment relationship.
 This duty of loyalty prohibits an employee from soliciting the employer’s customers, accounts or employee for the benefit of the employee personally or any third party.